moorepants/eng122/content/pages/materials/plan-01.rst

    7. Standard Library *Just tell them that python comes with standad libs, show one example, and how to google the others.
 Don't go over all of these.*
    8. Skip
-   9. Object-oriented programming (OOP) *Use the example below to show them OO*
+   9. Object-oriented programming (OOP) *Use this example: http://nbviewer.jupyter.org/github/moorepants/eng122/blob/master/content/materials/notebooks/oo_basics.ipynb*

 3. NumPy: creating and manipulating numerical data